wtfo-guru/puppet-monit/README.md

 Specifies the remote address of an M/Monit server to be used by Monit agent for report.
 If set to undef, M/Monit connection is disabled.
 Valid options: string.
 Default value: undef

+##### `mmonit_https` *Requires at least Monit 5.0*

+Specifies wheither the protocol of the M/Monit server is HTTPs.
+Valid options: 'true' or 'false'.
+Default value: 'true'

 ##### `mmonit_port` *Requires at least Monit 5.0*

 Specifies the remote port of the M/Monit server.
 Valid options: numeric.
-Default value: 8080
+Default value: 8443

 ##### `mmonit_user` *Requires at least Monit 5.0*